MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/create-domain-user-account-as-NDES-service-account.md

 > [!TIP]
 > You can also use `net localgroup IIS_IUSRS <domain>\<username> /Add` to add the NDES service account to the local IIS_IUSRS group.
 The command prompt or Windows PowerShell must be run as Administrator.
 For more information, see the[Add-LocalGroupMember](/powershell/module'/microsoft.powershell.localaccounts/add-localgroupmember)] PowerShell command.

-## Configure the NDES service account with request permission on the CA
+## Set up request permission on the CA

 NDES service accounts need to request permission on the Certification Authority that is to be used by NDES.